 Children can also have negative symptoms from the instability of the shoulder, which is likely to affect young athletes involved in playing baseball, softball, volleyball, and other activities that require frequent overhead motions.

 Treatment for shoulder instability typically begins by resting the affected joint and involving the patient in physical therapy exercises.
 If these methods are unsuccessful, surgery may be needed to fully repair the shoulder.

-Another condition commonly seen in athletes involved in baseball or softball, thrower’s elbow, interferes with both the inside and outside components of the elbow joint.
+Another condition is commonly seen in athletes involved in baseball or softball, the thrower’s elbow, interferes with both the inside and outside components of the elbow joint.
 This inflammatory condition can be addressed using mild treatments like resting the area and regularly icing the elbow to reduce swelling.
 If the individual continues to aggravate their thrower’s elbow, it is possible for the growth plate and its development to become compromised.
 If the condition doesn’t improve, you should schedule an appointment with a SpecOrtho specialist.

 Osteochondritis (OCD) of the Elbow